-- EU nationals can use any option for both temporary and permanent residency.
+- EU/EEA nationals can use any option for both temporary residency and permanent residency.

-- Spouses of EU or Croatian nationals, even if they are non-EU nationals, can use any option for both temporary and permanent residency.
+- Spouses of EU, even if they are non-EU/EU nationals, can use any option for both temporary and permanent residency.

 - If applying for temporary residence based on work, you can only show a work contract.

 - If applying for permanent residence, you must be employed by a Croatian company and be able to show 3 completed salary payments.
-This refers to any Non-EU national that is NOT married to an EU or Croatian national.
+This refers to any Non-EU/EEA national that is NOT married to an EU/EEA or Croatian national.

 You give this proof to the police when they ask for it.

-If you’re a non-EU national, don’t open a Croatian bank account and deposit funds until the police tell you to do so.
+If you’re a non-EU/EEA national, wait until the police tell you to do so.
 They do not ask for this until it’s clear you have a valid basis for the application, which is usually a few steps into the process.
 Also, they will tell you the exact amount you need to have.
 [Read: Available visas and residence permits for Croatia]

 I’ll share a story from my own personal experience.
 I am a non-EU national.
 When I first came to Croatia, my spouse was an EU national and he had a salary through a Croatian company that met the salary requirements.